MC 23: The Tale of the Herd and the Dung Beetles

 “Remember that Thessalian King.
 You know the one”.

 Artemis, instantly realising what Hermes intended to do, raised her silver bow toward her half- brother, but it was too late.
-The god had placed the same curse on the herd as their half -sister, the goddess Demeter, had placed on that king.
-The horses would no longer just eat frass, their hunger for it would now be unquenchable.
+The god had placed the same curse on the herd and the bettles as their half -sister, the goddess Demeter, had placed on that king.
+The horses and the beetles hunger for the others waste would be unquenchable.
+No matter how much they ate of each others shit, it would bever be enough.

 At first, the dung beetles could not believe their good fortune.